 KASP Minority Graduate Student Scholarship

-This scholarship is awarded to two graduate psychology students for up to two years of funding.
-The award supports promising students and current and/or future KASP members.
+KASP awards this scholarship to two graduate psychology students for up to two years of funding.
+The award supports promising students and current or future KASP members.

 - Amount Offered: $500 per year